-Subscribe to continue reading
+Subscribe to keep reading

-Subscribe to get access to the rest of this post and other subscriber-only content.
+Become a paid subscriber to get access to the rest of this post and other exclusive content.

 Empowering those on a healthy lifestyle change, defying expectations of others, defying weight, age limitations.
 Promoting positive mindset and health esteem

-Subscribe to get access to the rest of this post and other subscriber-only content.
+Become a paid subscriber to get access to the rest of this post and other exclusive content.

 The talk about it, we praise it, we applaud it, and we celebrate it the “Finish Line”, BUT we rarely celebrate the messy middle.
 We’ve all had those weeks—the ones where the “Toss It Out Thursday” pile is bigger than the “Win” column.